-- the issuance of qualified certificates for electronic signature and seal, including: - o subscribers registration, - generating keys and qualified certificates, - o provides information about the status of certificate based on the Certificate Revocation List,
+- the issuance of qualified certificates for electronic signature and seal, including: - o subscribers registration,

-The Certificate Policy and Certification Practice Statement Identifier should not be confused with a certification policy identifier (OID) which is provided in a certificate (see Tab.
+7 The Certificate Policy and Certification Practice Statement Identifier should not be confused with a certification policy identifier (OID) which is provided in a certificate (see Tab.
 1Tab.
 1, Tab.
 1Tab.
 2) There is only one Certification Practice Statement Identifier while it could be more than one identifiers of a certification policy.

+- o generating keys and qualified certificates,

+- provides information about the status of certificate based on the Certificate Revocation List,

 - revocation and suspension of certificates,

 - electronic timestamp,

 - online verification of certificate status,

-- validation service for qualified electronic signatures and qualified electronic seals.
+- validation service for qualified electronic signatures and qualified electronic seals,

+- electronic registered delivery service.